The Chronology of Water: Release

 The Chronology of Water had its world premiere at the 2025 Cannes Film Festival on May 16, 2025, and received a six and a half minute standing ovation.
-In August 2025, The Forge acquired the distribution rights to the film in the United States, scheduled to be released in limited theaters on December 5, 2025, before going for a wider release on January 9, 2026.
+In August 2025, The Forge acquired the distribution rights to the film in the United States, releasing in limited theaters on December 5, 2025, before expanding to a wider release on January 9, 2026.
+Les Films du Losange released the film earlier in France on October 15, 2025, and British Film Institute released the film later in the United Kingdom and Ireland on February 6, 2026.

 Reception

-M. Sellers Johnson of Offscreen lauded the film as a highlight of the 2025 Cannes Film Festival writing, "Stewart’s blistering debut will surely prompt divisive discourse on its aggressive art film aesthetics, challenging violent and sexual material, and close lens on the topic of trauma.
-But for all its experiments and deliberate provocations, the film finds itself grounded in deep, personal meaning."
+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 28 critics, indicating "generally favorable" reviews.

 Umnia El-Neil of Obscurae praised the film’s refusal to portray Lidia Yuknavitch as a “Perfect Victim,” noting its seamless navigation through fragmented memories and powerful performances from Imogen Poots and Jim Belushi.
 Tim Grierson of Screen Daily highlighted the film’s intimate 16mm aesthetics and Poots’ raw portrayal, while noting that its persistent tone of pain can at times feel repetitive, despite Stewart’s strong directorial instincts and a resonant, hopeful conclusion.
 Pavel Snapkou of Showbiz by PS offered a more mixed assessment, acknowledging the film’s emotional intensity and stylistic ambition while pointing out its uneven pacing.